 Free skin cancer screenings

 When caught early, skin cancer is highly treatable.
-Find a free SPOT me® skin cancer screening near you.
+Find a free skin cancer screening near you.

-Read FAQs and a watch a video explaining what to expect at a SPOT me® skin cancer screening.
+Learn what happens and what to expect during a skin cancer screening.

 Use the AAD's body mole map to perform a self-exam, learn what to look for, and record your spots so you can refer back during your next visit with your dermatologist.